fadiz911/Leaf_disease-classification/README.md

 ## Part 3: Advanced Architectures and Fine-Tuning

-[cite_start]We selected 4 pretrained architectures from `torchvision` to compare against our baseline[cite: 19]. [cite_start]All models were fine-tuned using the same preprocessing pipeline[cite: 22].
+We selected 4 pretrained architectures from `torchvision` to compare against our baseline.
+All models were fine-tuned using the same preprocessing pipeline.

 ### 3a.
 Architecture Comparison

-[cite_start]The table below summarizes the performance of different models on the held-out test set[cite: 23, 24].
+The table below summarizes the performance of different models on the held-out test set.

 | Model Name | # Parameters | Val Loss | Val Accuracy | Test Loss | Test Accuracy | # Unique Correct Samples | # Unique Errors |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |